gprMax/gprMax/docs/source/input.rst

 .. note::

+    * If a material has dispersive properties then dielectric smoothing is automatically turned off for that material.
     * If an object is anistropic then dielectric smoothing is automatically turned off for that object.
     * Non-volumetric object building commands, ``#edge`` and ``#plate`` cannot have dielectric smoothing.